The Supreme Court Declined To Hear The Case Of Gavin Grimm, Securing A Major Win For Trans Rights

-In a win for trans rights, the Supreme Court has declined to take up the case of Gavin Grimm, a transgender boy who sued his Virginia school district for not allowing him to use the boys’ restroom.
+In a win for trans rights, the Supreme Court has declined to take up the case of Gavin Grimm, a transgender person who sued his Virginia school district for not allowing him to use the men's restroom.

 In declining to take up the case on Monday, the Supreme Court leaves the lower court’s ruling in Grimm’s favor intact, allowing him and other trans students to use the bathroom of the gender they identify with.